The distinguished surname Di mora can be traced back to the ancient and beautiful region of Sicily

 and was made Archbishop of Otratanto.

-Isabella di Morra (ca. 1520-1546) was an Italian poet of the Renaissance; she was forced by...
-Another 73 words (5 lines of text) are included under the topic Early Di mora Notables in all our PDF Extended History products and printed products wherever possible.
+Isabella di Morra (ca. 1520-1546) was an Italian poet of the Renaissance; she was forced by her brothers to live in isolation, which estranged her from courts...
+Another 62 words (4 lines of text) are included under the topic Early Di mora Notables in all our PDF Extended History products and printed products wherever possible.